pytask-dev/pytask/docs/source/how_to_guides/how_to_write_a_plugin.rst

 Preparation
 -----------

-Before you start implementing your plugin, it makes sense to go through the following steps.
+Before you start implementing your plugin, the following notes may help you.

+- `cookiecutter-pytask-plugin
+  <https://github.com/pytask-dev/cookiecutter-pytask-plugin>`_ is a template if you want
+  to create a plugin.

 - Check whether there exist plugins which offer similar functionality.
 For example, many plugins provide convenient interfaces to run another program with inputs via the